algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/technical.md

 #### 3.1.
 Goal of the project :

-The goal of the project is to create a binding for F# language in order to bring the C++ engine for the Harfang 3D project
+The goal of the project is to create a binding for F# language in order to bring the C++ engine for the Harfang 3D project.

 #### 3.2.
 Current Solution :

-Right now, Fabgen support languages such as Python, Lua and GO
+Right now, Fabgen support languages such as Python, Lua and GO.
 ##### 3.3.
 Supported languages
 ###### Python 3.2+ (CPython)
 Interpreted bytecode